aseriesofdarkcaves/java-practice/generics/README.md

 ## Generic methods

-Generic methods are methods that introduce their own type paremeters.
+Generic methods are methods that introduce their own type parameters.
 The type parameter's scope is limited to the method where it is declared.
 Static and non-static generic methods are allowed, as well as generic class constructors.

 ```